KevinColemanInc/i18n-translate-go/ReadMe.md

 > Failed to create completion as the model generated invalid Unicode output.
 Unfortunately, this can happen in rare situations.
 Consider reviewing your prompt or reducing the temperature of your request.
 You can retry your request, or contact us through our help center at help.openai.com if the error persists.

 Re-run the script and consider reducing the chunksize

+> Rate limit reached

+The number of concurrent requests is 3.
+This should be fine for most use-cases, but if it isn't the value is hard coded.